A Community Conversation with Eric Liu

 “Our work at Citizen University feels urgent and meaningful, especially in this time when faith in democracy is declining, and civic know-how and civic cohesion are waning.
 Our team believes it’s possible to spark a civic revival in this country.
 And we try to show it as much as say it — to find and connect and activate people all around our country who want to practice civic power and cultivate civic character to achieve true liberty and true justice truly for all.” - Eric Liu

 Liu served as a White House speechwriter for President Bill Clinton and as the President’s deputy domestic policy adviser.
 He was later appointed by President Barack Obama to serve on the board of the Corporation for National and Community Service.
-In 2020, Liu was elected to the American Academy of Arts and Sciences, where he serves on its Trust and is co-chair of Our Common Purpose Commission on democratic citizenship.
+In 2020, Liu was elected to the American Academy of Arts and Sciences, where he serves on its Trust and is co-chair of the Our Common Purpose Commission on democratic citizenship.
 He is a graduate of Yale College and Harvard Law School and a member of the Yale University Council.

 Liu and his family live in Seattle, where he has served on the boards of the Seattle Public Library and the Washington State Board of Education and co-founded the Alliance for Gun Responsibility.
 His work as a civic innovator was recognized in 2020 with an Ashoka Fellowship.

-Thank you to Friends Of the Foundation!
+Thank You Friends Of the Foundation!